pierky/arouteserver/tests/live_tests/scenarios/max_prefix/README.rst

 - n. of announced routes: 7 (all valid)
 - expectations:

-  - BIRD: only 6 routes received
+  - BIRD 1.6.x: only 6 routes received
+  - BIRD 2.0.7: 6 imported, 7 received
   - OpenBGPD: session down

 AS5 (only for BIRD):